By Clive McMullan on Mon 13 September 2021

 What are the next steps for me?Don’t worry if you’re still using halogen bulbs in your home - most fixtures are suitable for an LED replacement.
 These eco-friendly light bulbs are widely available and designed to retrofit into conventional light fittings, such as halogen and fluorescent lights.

-What range can Lamp Source offer to replace my halogen lamps?
+What can I replace my halogen lamps with?

 The ban includes the following lamps followed by the replacements we can offer.

-*Products that are already on the market may still be sold after the 1st of September.
+*Products that are already on the market may still be sold after the 1st of September 2023.
+So as long as you have plenty of stock before then you will be ok, so make sure to get stocked up!
 For more information, get in touch or view our full range of LED light solutions here.